 How does a commercial access control system work?

-A commercial access control system works by the door controller determining if access should be granted based on the credentials provided.
+An office door access control system works by the door controller determining if access should be granted based on the credentials provided.

 The process is as follows: